Here’s a peek at how we transformed our dark kitchen into a bright room with fun farmhouse kitchen decor and a barn door pantry everyone loves!

 - Visit your local thrift store – you may be able to find kitchen table gems at second hand stores that are perfect, or just need a new coat of paint!

-Once you get the hang of how to install a barn door pantry you can do it for your bedroom or even laundry room depending on how you house is laid out.
+Once you get the hang of how to install a barn door pantry you can do it for your bedroom or even laundry room too.

 - Find the area you want to hang your barn door – ensure there is enough room for the track as it will have to slide and the door needs to fit next to your opening as you see here.